-Toum is a thick and flavorful garlic sauce perfect for spreading, dipping, or using as a marinade.
+Toum is a thick and flavorful Lebanese Garlic Sauce perfect for spreading, dipping or using as a marinade.
 It requires just four ingredients and packs a powerful punch of flavor that garlic lovers will crave!

 Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
 Thanks for reading!

-Whether it’s shawarma, grilled chicken, or just a plain sandwich, there are a few things that could not benefit from a little extra garlic.
-When you’re looking for a kick of flavor, Toum is the condiment you need.
+Whether it’s shawarma, grilled chicken, or just a plain sandwich, there are few things that could not benefit from a little extra garlic.
+When you’re looking for a kick of flavor, this Lebanese Garlic Sauce is the condiment you need.

-Toum is a common Lebanese condiment made by emulsifying oil into water with garlic and a hint of lemon juice.
-If the word ‘emulsion’ scares you–don’t run away yet!
+Toum is a common Lebanese sauce made by emulsifying oil into water with garlic and a hint of lemon juice.
+If the word ‘emulsion’ scares you, don’t run away yet!

-Spread it on grilled chicken, shawarma, or a burger.
+Spread it on grilled chicken, shawarma or a burger.
 Stir it into soup (like this Fagioli Soup), an Italian Dressing, or this Instant Pot Pasta Salad.
-It would be delicious spread across a slice of Brioche Bread too.
-If you love garlic, you are sure to love the amazing flavor this Toum sauce provides, and once you get the hang of putting it together, it’s sure to become a staple condiment in your home too!
+If you love garlic, you are sure to love the amazing flavor this sauce provides, and once you get the hang of putting it together, it’s sure to become a staple condiment in your home too!

 Recipe Origins